Exploring Parameter-Efficient Fine-Tuning to Enable Foundation Models in Federated Learning: Related Work

-\textbf{Parameter-Efficient Fine-tuning.} Fine-tuning is a prevalent topic in centralized transfer learning, especially in this era of the ``Foundation Model''~\citep{bommasani_opportunities_2022}.
-A significant line of work is to reduce the trainable parameter number, i.e., parameter-efficient fine-tuning (PEFT)~\citep{chen_conv-adapter_2022, pan_parameter-efficient_2022, liu_few-shot_2022}.
-This enables easier access and usage of pre-trained models by reducing the memory cost needed to conduct fine-tuning due to fewer computed gradients.
-In federated learning, PEFT has an additional benefit that is not salient in centralized training: reduction of the communication cost.
-By introducing PEFT to federated learning, our work can take advantage of a strong (and even large) pre-trained model meanwhile significantly reducing communication costs.
+\textbf{Parameter-Efficient Fine-tuning.} Fine-tuning is a prevalent topic in centralized transfer learning, especially in this era of the ``Foundation Model''~\cite{bommasani_opportunities_2022}.
+A significant line of work is to reduce the trainable parameter number, \ie, parameter-efficient fine-tuning (PEFT)~\cite{chen_conv-adapter_2022, pan_parameter-efficient_2022, liu_few-shot_2022, hu2021lora, liu_p-tuning_2022, zaken2021bitfit, cai_tinytl_2020, he2021towards}.
+PEFT has emerged as a pivotal area of research in the field of natural language processing (NLP)~\cite{pfeiffer_adapterhub_2020, pfeiffer_adapterfusion_2021,li2021prefixtuning,bahng_exploring_2022} and further adapted into more fields such as computer vision (CV)~\cite{jia_visual_2022, yang2023aim, yao_cpt_2022, chen2022adaptformer, jie2022convolutional, pan2022st, gao2023unified}.
+With different focuses, PEFT methods can be divided into three categories: 1) Input Adaptation methods such as prompt-tuning~\cite{jia_visual_2022, liu_p-tuning_2022} focusing on adding learnable context to the input data, 2) Backbone Adaptation methods such as adapter-tuning~\cite{chen2022adaptformer,pfeiffer_adapterhub_2020, pfeiffer_adapterfusion_2021}, and 3) Specification methods such as bias-tuning~\cite{cai_tinytl_2020, zaken2021bitfit}.
+PEFT enables easier access and usage of pre-trained models by reducing the memory cost needed to conduct fine-tuning due to fewer computed gradients.
+In federated learning, PEFT has an additional benefit that is not salient in centralized training: reducing communication costs.
+By introducing PEFT to federated learning, our work can take advantage of a strong (and even large) pre-trained model while significantly reducing communication costs.
+Several works study the PEFT methods under FL settings in NLP~\cite{zhang2023fedpetuning, zhao2023fedprompt, zhang_federated_2022, chen2022fedtune}.
+Complementarily, \textit{our work provides a comprehensive study of PEFT in various FL settings in computer vision under both image and video tasks and insights on various scenarios, including more privacy requirements or under limited data}.